For some time the status quo was that English players would see out the entirety of their careers on home soil, never daring take the plunge abroad.

 Jonathan Panzo – France

-Former Chelsea youngster Jonathan Panzo is first up, the Lewisham-born 19-year-old currently plying his trade with Dijon FCO in the French top flight.
+Former Chelsea youngster Jonathan Panzo is first.
+The Lewisham-born 19-year-old currently plying his trade with Dijon FCO in the French top flight.

-After deciding his future didn’t lie at Stamford Bridge, Panzo joined French giants AS Monaco at the age of just 17.
+After deciding his future didn’t lie at Stamford Bridge, Panzo joined French giants AS Monaco at 17.
 Impressing in the UEFA Youth League during his opening season abroad, the centre-back earned himself a handful of first team appearances at the start of the 19/20 campaign.
-He would, however, spend the vast majority of it on loan with Cercle Brugge in the Belgian first division after falling out of favour.
+He would, however, spend the vast majority of it on loan with Cercle Brugge.

-Sold to Dijon in the summer for an estimated £3m fee, the defender appears to have finally found himself a more permanent home having started each but one of les hiboux (The Owls) first opening six Ligue 1 games.
+Sold to Dijon in the summer for an estimated £3m fee, the defender appears to have finally found himself a more permanent home.
+Johnson has started each but one of les hiboux first opening six Ligue 1 games.

 Darius Johnson – Netherlands